yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 ### Stop the Node Manager

 To stop the Node Manager, you must specify the `nodemanager` command along with the `-k` option.
 For example:

 ```
 ./nodemanager -k
 ```

-## Shut down a gateway using zero downtime shutdown {#zero-downtime-shutdown}
+## Shut down an API Gateway using zero downtime shutdown {#zero-downtime-shutdown}

-Perform a zero downtime shutdown of a gateway in a multi-node gateway environment with a load balancer.
+Perform a zero downtime shutdown of a gateway in a multi-node API Gateway environment with a load balancer.

-When you need to shut down a ateway for any reason (for example, during an upgrade), zero downtime shutdown enables you to indicate this to the load balancer for a set amount of time before the shutdown begins, avoiding traffic loss.
+When you need to shut down a gateway for any reason (for example, during an upgrade), zero downtime shutdown enables you to indicate this to the load balancer for a set amount of time before the shutdown begins, avoiding traffic loss.

 To perform a zero downtime shutdown, follow these steps: